Imaginarydesign/invoicer/readme.md

 # Quick invoice

-[At the top of the file there should be a short introduction and/ or overview that explains what the project is.
-This description should match descriptions added for package managers (Gemspec, package.json, etc.)]

 Requires zero software other than your browser.
 Might be useful to some of you with extremely lightweight invoicing needs.